abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpUserRoles

-This table can be used to manage user-based access control by allowing to assign roles to users, which describe the access rights of the individual user.
+This table can manage user-based access control by allowing to assign roles to users, which describe the access rights of the individual user.

 #### Foreign Keys